 Document management automation

-Document management automation involves the use of software to manage the creation, storage, security, and retrieval of documents electronically.
-This technology helps businesses reduce the reliance on paper documents, streamline document handling, and ensure that information is organized and easily accessible.
+Document management automation uses software to manage the creation, storage, and retrieval of documents electronically.
+This technology helps businesses reduce their reliance on paper.
+It also streamlines document handling and ensures information is easily accessible.

 Benefits:

-• Enhanced security: Provides robust security features that protect sensitive information from unauthorised access and data breaches.
+- Enhanced security: Provides robust security features that protect sensitive information from unauthorised access.

-• Improved accessibility: Allows documents to be accessed from anywhere, at any time, facilitating better collaboration and decision-making.
+- Improved accessibility: Allows documents to be accessed from anywhere, facilitating better collaboration and decision-making.

-The primary purpose of document management automation is to enhance efficiency and security in handling business documents and records.
-It aims to simplify document-related workflows and ensure compliance with data management regulations.
+The primary purpose of document management automation is to enhance efficiency and security in handling business documents.
+It simplifies document-related workflows.
+It also ensures compliance with data management regulations.

 Examples: